tovincent/tovincent/README.md

 ### About me 🙋‍♂️

 Hello !
-My name is [**Vincent TO**](https://www.linkedin.com/in/vincent-to-129758172/) and I am currently working at the General Inspection of [**@Amundi Asset Management**](https://about.amundi.com/) (Crédit Agricole Group) since September 2023 as an Inspector-Auditor specialized in Data Science & Artificial Intelligence.
+My name is [**Vincent TO**](https://www.linkedin.com/in/vincent-to-129758172/) and I am currently working at the General Inspection of [**@Amundi Asset Management**](https://about.amundi.com/) (Crédit Agricole Group) since September 2023 as an Inspector-Auditor specialized in IT, Data Science & Artificial Intelligence.
 My work mainly focus on innovative approaches to Audit/Risk Management using Data Science and AI.

 ### Education 🎓